 How to tell if a starter is bad: common symptoms and signs of a bad starter

-Many underlying causes can confuse with a bad starter.
+Many underlying causes can be confused with a bad starter like a dead battery, a bad alternator, or a faulty fuel pump.
 That’s why you should know the common symptoms related to a bad starter to be sure of the cause of a hitch.
 Some of the common symptoms include:

 - Clicking sounds once you turn on the key;

 - Having the lights on but with no action;

 Now that you know how to tell if your starter is bad, let’s see how to overcome these issues.

 How to start a car with a bad starter and troubleshooting techniques for a faulty starter